Chemistry only

 The reason for these differences in the properties of these two types of polymers is in the way the

-polymers or plastics are made and their structure.
+polymers or plastics are made and the differences in their structures.

-Thermosoftening polymers contains of long polymer chains which are all tangled and mixed together but
+Thermosoftening polymers contains of long polymer chains which are all tangled and mixed together much like the noodles above; but

 there are only weak intermolecular forces between the polymer chains.
-So when they are heated the
+So when these polymers are heated the

-polymer chains begin to move and vibrate more, this breaks the weak intermolecular bonds and the chains
+polymer chains begin to move and vibrate more and more; this increase in movement of the chains will break the weak intermolecular bonds and the polymer chains

-Thermosetting polymer- have strong covalent bonds or cross-links holding the polymer chains in
+Thermosetting polymers- have strong covalent bonds or cross-links holding the polymer chains in

 place.
 These covalent bonds are much stronger than the weak intermolecular bonds which hold the

-chains in place in thermosoftening polymers.
+chains in place in a thermosoftening polymer.
 When a thermosetting polymer is heated the chains

 are prevented from moving by these cross-links, so the polymer cannot melt.